-Important Note:

-See the Schedule of Benefits for your plan option for other costs that you may have to pay that do not count toward your out-of-pocket maximum.
+Important Note: See the Schedule of Benefits for your plan option for other costs that you may have to pay that do not count toward your out-of-pocket maximum.

-Under a High Deductible Health Plan, an annual cost of living adjustment may be applied to your out-of-pocket maximum amount.
-(This applies to you if you are enrolled in a Blue Care Elect Saver plan option.)
+Under a high deductible health plan, an annual cost of living adjustment may be applied to your out-of-pocket maximum amount.
 This adjustment will be based on changes in the Consumer Price Index or other index used by the Federal Government.
 This means that your out-of-pocket maximum amount may increase from time to time, as determined by Blue Cross and Blue Shield.
+Blue Cross and Blue Shield.
 Blue Cross and Blue Shield will notify you if this happens.